 Axon is a lightweight framework that helps developers build scalable and extensible applications by addressing these concerns directly in the architecture.
 This reference guide explains what Axon is, how it can help you and how you can use it.

 If you want to know more about Axon and its background, continue reading in Axon Framework Background.
-If you're eager to get started building your own application using Axon, go quickly to Getting Started.
+If you're eager to get started building your own application using Axon, go quickly to Quick Start.
 If you're interested in helping out building the Axon Framework, Contributing will contain the information you require.
 All help is welcome.
 Finally, this chapter covers some legal concerns in License.

 The demands on software projects increase rapidly as time progresses.
 Companies want their (web)applications to evolve together with their business.
 That means that not only projects and code bases become more complex, it also means that functionality is constantly added, changed and (unfortunately not enough) removed.
 It can be frustrating to find out that a seemingly easy-to-implement feature can require development teams to take apart an entire application.
 Furthermore, today's web applications target the audience of potentially billions of people, making scalability an indisputable requirement.